eikehmueller/ma32070/lectures/Notes.md

 The roofline model is an important graphical tool to assess the optimisation potential of a given piece of computer code.

 ## Comparison of different solvers
+From the discussion in the previous section we conclude that the cost of one iteration of the Richardson+Jacobi solver is $\mathcal{O}(n)$, whereas a solve with Gaussian elimination is $\mathcal{O}(n^3)$.
+Hence, if we can ensure that the number of Richardson iterations is small, the iterative solver will be more efficient.

 In addition to optimising the code, it is equally important to pick the most efficient algorithm.
 In @fig:runtime_solver we compare the time spent in the linear solve for four different solver configurations:

 * **Gaussian elimination**